Ryustiel/Ryustiel/README.md

 - 👀 I’m interested in machine learning and in understanding the issues that the existing training algorithms are trying to solve.
 - 🌱 I’m currently learning mathematics and computer science (as an university student)
 - 💞️ I’m looking to collaborate on nothing for now since i'm still in the process of learning the basics
-- 📫 How to reach me : you probably wouldn't want. (you can message me on raph.ny@outlook.fr)
+- 📫 How to reach me : you probably wouldn't want. (but you can message me on raph.ny@outlook.fr)

 <!---
 Ryustiel/Ryustiel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.